vectordotdev/timber-io/_docs/app/link-to-a-log.md

 page_order: 5
 ---

-Easy peasy!
-Simply click a log and click the "Copy Link" button:
+Identified a log you'd like to share?
+Timber allows you to link to individual logs, automatically opening the context panel when accessed.

 ![Linking to a log](/assets/img/docs/link-to-a-log.gif){:class="img-responsive"}